 - Federal Tort Claims while at WPAFB

-- Medical/Dental/Vision insurance through DCH for civilians
+- Medical/Dental/Vision insurance available for civilian residents

 - TriCare health benefits for military

-- Long-term disability for civilians
+- Long-term disability for civilian residents

-- Life insurance for civilians
+- Life insurance for civilian residents

 - One lab coat with medical school logo and embroidered name

-Residents are appointed as Junior Resident Instructors in the Boonshoft School of Medicine.
-This entitles the resident to a number of faculty privileges at the university, including use of the library and athletic facilities and a faculty discount at the bookstore.
+- Residents are appointed as Junior Resident Instructors in the Boonshoft School of Medicine.
+This entitles the resident to a number of faculty privileges at the university, including use of the library and athletic facilities and faculty discount at the bookstore.